myps6415/LineBot-for-my-mom/README.md

 ---

 ## Method
 I can't introduce it in a limited space.
-I will briefly summarize all the steps, please use google for the detailed part.
+I will briefly summarize all the steps, please use [Google](https://www.google.com) for the detailed part.
 1. Login [LINE Developers](http://developers.line.me/en/)
 2. Register LineBot
 3. Get LineBot token